Kotlin/KEEP/proposals/collection-literals.md

 }
 ```

-Since it's quite common use case, it'd be neat if the bytecode that Kotlin generates didn't contain unnecessary collection allocations.
+Since it's quite a common use case, it'd be neat if the bytecode that Kotlin generates didn't contain unnecessary collection allocations.

 The proposal is to generate bytecode which would be equivalent to:
 ```kotlin